 How Frequently should you be cleaning your hoods?

-System serving high-volume cooking operations such as 24-hours cooking, charbroilling or work cooking.
+Systems serving high-volume cooking operations such as 24-hours cooking, charbroiling or work cooking.

 Hoods, ducts, plenums, grease filters and appliances

 A typical job consists of steam cleaning the hood and ducts, removing and cleaning the grease filters and cleaning the upblast fan on the roof.
 The hood is then shined to replenish the oils of the stainless steel and keep the hood looking like new.
 Appliance cleaning is also available by separate order.